google/ExoPlayer/README.md

 #### 2. Add ExoPlayer module dependencies ####

-Next add a dependency in the `build.gradle` file of your app module.
+Next, add a dependency in the `build.gradle` file of your app module.
 The following will add a dependency to the full library:

 ```gradle
 implementation 'com.google.android.exoplayer:exoplayer:2.X.X'